TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory: Evaluation

-Decoupling allocation and reclamation helps TPP maintain a good headroom for new allocations and promotions to take place on the \local node.
-Without this feature, reclamation on \local node triggers at a later phase.
-With high memory pressure and delayed reclamation on \local node, the benefit of TPP disappears as it fails to promote \remote pages.
+{\bf Allocation and Reclamation Decoupling.} Without this feature, reclamation on \local node triggers at a later phase.
+With high memory pressure and delayed reclamation on \local node, the benefit of \TPP disappears as it fails to promote \remote pages.
 Besides, newly allocated pages are often short-lived (less than a minute life-time) and de-allocated even before being selected as a promotion candidate.
-Hot pages trapped to {\remote} worsens the performance.
+Trapped {\remote} hot pages worsen the performance.

 Without the decoupling feature, allocation maintains a steady rate that is controlled by the rate of reclamation (Figure~\ref{fig:tpp-cache1-wo-decoupling}).
 As a result, any burst in allocations puts pages to the {\remote}.
-When allocation and reclamation is decoupled, TPP allows more pages on the \local node -- allocation rate to \local node increases by $1.6\times$ at the $95^{th}$ percentile.
+When allocation and reclamation is decoupled, \TPP allows more pages on the \local node -- allocation rate to \local node increases by $1.6\times$ at the $95^{th}$ percentile.

-As the \local node is always under memory pressure, new allocations consume the freed up pages instantly and promotion fails as the target node becomes low on memory after serving the allocation requests.
+As \local node is always under memory pressure, new allocations consume freed up pages instantly and promotion fails as the target node becomes low on memory after serving allocation requests.
 For this reason, without the decoupling feature, promotion almost halts most of the time (Figure~\ref{fig:tpp-cache1-w-decoupling}).
 Trapped pages on the {\remote} generates 55\% of the memory traffic which leads to a 12\% throughput drop.
 With the decoupling feature, promotion maintains a steady rate of 50KB/s on average.
 During the surge in remote memory usage, the promotion goes as high as 1.2MB/s in the $99^{th}$ percentile.
-This reduces {\remote} traffic to 15\% and helps TPP to maintain the throughput of all-local setup.
+This helps \TPP to maintain the throughput of baseline.